aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 Python and Cython code we provide is thoroughly documented but we will still comment on certain pieces.

+#### Efficiency

+But first run the cells below and see for yourself how performance compare.

 [8]: <https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html> "Cython compilation"

 ```{code-cell} ipython3